Updated: 5 hours ago

-This general idea isn’t my own personal criticism of any current government.
+This basic idea isn’t my own personal criticism of any current government.
 Neither is it intended to support a specific opposition party.
 No one knows who’ll get elected in subsequent elections even if the existing government is perfect and supportive.
 We can’t tell whether future politicians will be peaceful.
 Consequently we must find sustainable and consistent ways to politically balance the command of the army.

 I don’t think there’s ever a perfect solution to the problem of gun violence or tyranny.
 Ideally there’d be no weapons needed for the national military or civilians.
 But needless to say the military needs weapons in the event of an attack by a foreign country.
 There has probably been debate about civilian weapons ever since the Vikings raided unarmed Christian monks.
 Any solution will have disadvantages and there’s no “magic bullet”.
 But we must analyse the options to see when the pros can most outweigh the cons.
 We need to have a spectrum of ideas in our arsenal!

 The issue of civilian gun ownership is divisive.
 For some individuals, guns may create connotations of individualism (mixed economy thread) and unlimited self-defence (refer to my justice thread).
 I suppose people can agree with you on one matter, only to strongly disagree with you on another subcategory of the topic.
 So here I don’t get bogged down on these other delicate problems.